Peronospora

-Peronospora is a genus of oomycetes that are obligate plant pathogens of many eudicots.
-Most species in this group produce a downy mildew disease, which can cause severe damage to many different cultivated crops, as well as wild and ornamental plants.
-There are 19 genera that produce downy mildew, and Peronospora has been placed alongside Pseudoperonospora in the group of downy mildews with coloured conidia.
+Peronospora is a genus of downy mildews that are obligate plant pathogens.
+They can cause severe damage to many different cultivated crops, as well as wild and ornamental plants.
+Peronospora is most closely related to Pseudoperonospora, and together they form the clade of downy mildews with coloured conidia.
 Peronospora has far more species than any other genus of the downy mildews.
-However, many species have been moved from this genus to be reclassified to other or new genera.
-Among these was the most famous Peronospora species, formerly known as Peronospora parasitica, and now known as Hyaloperonospora parasitica.
-Now, the Peronospora species of most importance is likely the Peronospora tabacina.
+However, many species have been moved from this genus to other genera based on phylogenetic evidence.
+Among these are the species now in Hyaloperonospora, important pathogens of the Brassicaceae.
+Now, the Peronospora species of most importance is likely Peronospora tabacina.
 Peronospora tabacina causes blue mold on tobacco plants and can severely reduce yields of this economically important crop to the point where it has been classified as a bioweapon.

 History

 Peronospora was first described in 1837 by August Carl Joseph Corda, a Czech mycologist and physician, in his first of six volumes of his Icones fungorum hucusque cognitorum.
 Since then, many of the species originally placed in Peronospora have been allocated to other genera or given rise to new genera based on new techniques such as molecular genetics.

 There was an epidemic in 1960 of Peronospora tabacina affecting tobacco plants leading to $25 million in losses across eleven countries, which was about 30 percent of the tobacco plants.
 Another epidemic that was caused by Peronospora destructor reduced the yield of sweet onions by 25 percent in Georgia, USA in 2012, and led to an estimated $18.2 million in losses.